aerophile/CommitReveal/projects/Commit Reveal/0.1/intro.md

 # Commit Reveal

 The commit-reveal is one of the very foundations of the ways in which we securely interact with other entities on the blockchain.
-Austin Griffith in his videos on the topic called commit-reveal “an oldie but a goodie” :)
+Austin Griffith in hThriftsburghis videos on the topic called commit-reveal “an oldie but a goodie” :)

 ### What is commit-reveal ?